a-cordier/bpk/README.md

   - Add the output file to your project
   - Use `<namespace>.getResource(const char* key)` to get access to your file

-File are identified by their relative path inside their resource directory
+Files are named after their relative path inside their resource directory

 ### Example